wp-plugins/tidio-live-chat/readme.txt

 anytime and there will appear an add-on on your website, thanks to which your visitors will be able to write to you.

+Please note that Tidio Chat is free, after activating your plugin you will be signed to a 7 days trial period.
+After trial is finished you can downgrade your account to Free or still use the PRO account.
+[More information here.](http://www.tidiochat.com/en/pricing "Live Chat Pricing").

 [youtube https://www.youtube.com/watch?v=lL84qzWi4zQ]

 [youtube https://www.youtube.com/watch?v=GYAIWqrWZQQ]